alros/LLM-RAG-ChatBot/README.md

 Edit [config/config.json](config/config.json).

+- chat: configuration of the chat.
+  - defaultQuestion: first question to the patient.
 - collection: identifies the name of the collection of documents around a topic.
 - dbPath: this is the path where the database is located or where it will be created.
 - dbLoader: configuration for the build_db script